sendahug/send-hug-backend/README.md

 4. **Quart-CORS** - This application uses Quart-CORS in order to enable communication from the frontend.
 You can read more about it in the [Quart-CORS repository](https://github.com/pgjones/quart-cors).

-5. **Python-Jose** - This application uses Python-Jose in order to decode and verify the authenticity of a given JWT (see Contents -> auth.py).
-You can read more on the [Python-Jose](https://python-jose.readthedocs.io/en/latest/) website.
+5. **Firebase-Admin** - This application uses firebase-admin in order to decode and verify the authenticity of a given JWT (see Contents -> auth.py).
+You can read more on the [Firebase SDK API docs](https://firebase.google.com/docs/reference/admin).

 6. **PyWebPush** - This application uses pywebpush in order to handle push notifications.
 For more information, check their [GitHub repo](https://github.com/web-push-libs/pywebpush).